 To me this seems possible.
 However, perhaps the instincts that while in the jungle or the savanna, could pick up signals to trigger people to having more or less children in order to maintain the balance, have difficulty adapting to pick up the signals in our modern city environments?

-This explanation is based again on reproductive behaviour playing the final role in determining rate of reproduction, but instead of population stability, proposed the target is to march environmental carrying capactiy.
+This explanation is based again on reproductive behaviour playing the final role in determining rate of reproduction, but instead of population stability, proposed the target is to match perceived environmental carrying capacity.

-This proposal is explained in more detail in the ‘Optimum Population’, but in summary seeks to explain some details not covered by the assumption of an instinct for a stable population:
+This proposal is explained in more detail in the ‘Optimum Population’, but in summary the concept seeks to explain some details not covered by an assumption of an instinct for a stable population: